Gadzema

 Gadzema is a village in the province of Mashonaland West, Zimbabwe.
 It is located about 110 km south-west of Harare on the main Harare-Bulawayo railway line.
-The village grew up around the a railway station that was built on the line.
+The village grew up around the railway station that was built on the line.
 It was named after a nearby hill, Ganidzima Hill, which means "a shining place".
-Gold was discovered in the area and in 1905 the Giant Mine was opened by is now closed.
+Gold was discovered in the area and in 1905 the Giant Mine was opened but is now closed.
 In 1920 the station was closed and is now just operated as a siding.